seghil/OpenCavity/opencavity/Docs/tutorial6.rst

    :align: center

-creating the propagation matrice, fetching the mode and propagate it.
+creating the propagation matrix, fetching the mode and propagate it.
 The ABCD matrix of such a optical system is:

 .. math::
       \begin{bmatrix} A & B \\ C & D \end{bmatrix}=